How to create offer letters for employees in Colombia [2024]

 • Fixed-term contracts must be in writing and can last no longer than three years.

-• Probation periods must be in writing and can last no longer than two months for an indefinite-term contract, or 20% of the length of a fixed-term contract.
+• Probation periods must be in writing and can be no longer than two months for indefinite contracts and no more than 20% of the initially agreed employment term for fixed-term contracts.

-• If the work contract is written, it must be signed in person.
-Digital signatures are not allowed.
+• If the work contract is written, it must be signed either digitally or in person.

 Colombia job offer letter checklist